-Farmers are first and foremost stewards of the land, and are an invaluable asset in conserving our nation’s precious soil, keeping our waterways clean, and fostering habitat for wildlife and biodiversity.
-However, many young, beginning farmers and other operators of small and mid-sized farms who want to implement conservation measures on their working farm and ranch land do not have the upfront funds available to implement practices like water conservation systems or fencing and watering systems for rotational grazing.
+Farmers are first and foremost stewards of the land.
+They are an invaluable asset in conserving our nation’s precious soil, keeping our waterways clean, and fostering habitat for wildlife and biodiversity.
+However, many farmers (particularly, young and beginning farmers) who want to implement conservation measures (e.g., water conservation systems or fencing and watering systems for rotational grazing) on their farms do not have the upfront funds to do so.
 Federal low-interest conservation loans can help to fill this credit gap by assisting farmers and ranchers in meeting conservation compliance requirements and establishing permanent conservation practices on their farms.

-The 2014 Farm Bill reauthorizes the loan authority for USDA’s Farm Service Agency (FSA) to provide direct or guaranteed conservation loans to qualified borrowers to cover the costs of qualified conservation projects.
-A conservation project is “qualified” for a loan if it is included in a conservation plan that is approved by the Natural Resources Conservation Service (NRCS), and can include a range of practices including establishing structural practices like installing a water-conserving irrigation system, vegetative practices like creating permanent pasture, or management practices like an integrated pest management system.
+Conservation loans are administered by the U.S. Department of Agriculture’s (USDA) Farm Service Agency (FSA), but available through a commercial lender (e.g., private bank, Farm Credit) who participates in FSA’s guaranteed loan program.
+Conservation loans are made to eligible borrowers to cover the costs of qualified conservation projects.
+A conservation project is “qualified” for a loan if it is included in a conservation plan that is approved by the Natural Resources Conservation Service (NRCS), and can include a range of practices, including: establishing structural practices like installing a water-conserving irrigation system, vegetative practices like creating permanent pasture, or management practices like an integrated pest management system.

-As with all other Farm Service Agency loans, direct loans from the government are capped at not more than $300,000, while guaranteed loans from commercial lenders but backed by the government are currently capped at $1.355 million (the rate is adjusted annually for inflation).
-While the farm bill authorizes both direct and guaranteed loans, in recent years Congress has only provided funding for guaranteed loans, though farmers needing direct loans can generally apply for direct loans for conservation purposes through the regular FSA direct operating loan program.
+Currently, farmers are only able to obtain “guaranteed” conservation loans from a commercial lender, and these loans are currently capped at $1.75 million (the rate is adjusted annually for inflation).
+While the farm bill authorizes both direct and guaranteed loans, in recent years Congress has only provided funding for guaranteed loans.
+Farmers needing direct loans for conservation projects can generally through the regular FSA direct operating loan program.

-Farmers or ranchers who are eligible to apply for a conservation loan include sole proprietors, farmer cooperatives, private corporations, partnerships, or limited liability companies.
-And although the program is open to any eligible farmer or rancher, priority is given to:
+Farmers or ranchers who are eligible to apply for a conservation loan include: sole proprietors, farmer cooperatives, private corporations, partnerships, or limited liability companies.
+Although the program is open to any eligible farmer or rancher, priority is given to:

-In addition, USDA is to give strong consideration to applicants who are on waiting lists to receive farm bill conservation program financial assistance.
+In addition, USDA gives strong consideration to applicants who are on waiting lists to receive farm bill conservation program financial assistance, like the

-Since 2008, FSA has provided over $16 million in loan funding to farmers through its direct conservation loan program and has guaranteed over $778,000 in additional loan capital.
+Since 2008, FSA has provided over $16 million in loan funding to farmers through its direct conservation loan program, and has guaranteed over $3.5 million in additional loan capital.
 This translates to over 230 loans made to farmers and ranchers to help them finance conservation efforts on their farms.

-Conservation loan funds can be used to implement a conservation practice approved by the Natural Resources and Conservation Service (NRCS), such as reducing soil erosion, improving water quality, and promoting sustainable and organic agricultural practices.
+Conservation loan funds can be used to implement a conservation practice approved by NRCS, such as: reducing soil erosion, improving water quality, and promoting sustainable and organic agricultural practices.

 Interested applicants who do not already have NRCS-approved conservation plans should work with the local NRCS staff to develop a conservation plan.
 New or existing conservation plans must be NRCS approved before FSA can provide financing.